benjaminek1337/ConsidCodeTest/LibraryManager/README.md

 ﻿# Library Manager - Consid Code Test

 ## Instructions
-To run the solution, open the package manager console, and update the database.
+To run the solution, open the package manager console, and run update-database.
 A local SQL db should be generated and seeded.

 ## Scenario 1